 What to do instead:

 Consider incorporating a revocable living trust into your estate plan.
-Trusts allow you to avoid probate, maintain privacy, and provide more control over how and when your assets are distributed.
-This is especially helpful if you own property in multiple states or have minor children.
+Trusts allow you to avoid probate, maintain privacy and provide more control over how and when your assets are distributed.
+This is especially helpful if you own property in multiple states.

 3. Failing to Update Your Plan After Major Life Changes